01

 Create a new instance (analyze another camera feed)

 In the bottom section you can add a camera feed.
-This is useful if you are going to analyze two different camera feeds with the same computer.
-This typically happens with some double sided totems : two screens are powered with one computer, so this one computer needs to analyze the video for each side of the totem.
+This is useful if you are going to analyze two or more camera feeds with the same computer.
+This typically happens with double sided totems : two screens are powered by one computer, with two cameras (one for each side) – So this one computer needs to analyze two video feeds.

 Check Video